Strategy11/formidable-forms/readme.txt

 - Fix: Significantly reduced the amount of memory required to load settings for websites with fewer than 50 pages with a lot of data.
 - Fix: Author email, url, or name are no longer included in comment info when sending data to Akismet so that duplicate information is not sent.
 - Fix: Field groups could not be moved because of a missing class on the drag handle.

-= 5.0.08 =
-- Deprecated: Calls to FrmFormsController::preview will no longer try to load WordPress if it is not already initialized.
-This could cause issues for users that still use old preview links (see https://formidableforms.com/knowledgebase/php-examples/#kb-use-the-old-preview-links for an example).
-- Security: Unsafe HTML will now be stripped from global message defaults, whitelabel settings, and when importing with XML if the user saving HTML does not have the unfiltered_html permission or if the DISALLOW_UNFILTERED_HTML constant is set.
-- Updated Bootstrap used in back end to version 3.4.1.
-- A few images that were being loaded from S3 and CDN urls are now included in the plugin instead.

 <a href="https://raw.githubusercontent.com/Strategy11/formidable-forms/master/changelog.txt">See changelog for all versions</a>